HMTalib/vscode101/README.md

 ## License

 This project is provided as-is under no specific license.
 Add a license file if you need one.

+## Branching

+Below are the current branches

+- main
+- Feature/user-authentication

 ---